binkley/basilisk/README.md

 test runs.
 Instead, construct your object under test in a setup method, and mistakes become compilation errors (see example, below).

+### Controller tests

+The controller tests are straight-forward for Spring projects, if complex in other contexts.
+The exception is testing sad paths.
+I never found a nice way to handle validation failures, nor test test for them.
+This is a long-standing Spring MVC complaint.

 ## Advice and examples

 _NB_ &mdash; Anything mentioned as a "bean" means anything that Spring DI